 3) Web hosting.
 The site is hosted by UnitedHosting, a UK registered privately owned and debt-free company.
 Their independently monitered service is highly reliable, with a proven uptime record of over 99.999%.
 Moreover, UnitedHosting is a "green" web hoster, committed to minimising their environmental impact and supporting renewable energy initiatives.

-These basic costs are currently funded by an institutional publishing press, based in France.
-As a gesture, articles are published with a French abstract (or résumé) as well as the English-language version.
+These basic costs are currently funded by an institutional publishing press (Presses universitaires de Strasbourg), based in France.

 In the spirit of open communication, Volcanica encourages the submission of abstracts in languages other than English, which may supplement but not replace the English-language version.
 A maximum of one additional abstract can be integrated into the formatted PDF.
 If authors wish to provide more than one additional translation of their abstract, these can appear alongside the article online.